Yom Kippur: Erev Yom Kippur

 On the day preceding Yom Kippur, known as Erev Yom Kippur (lit. 'eve [of] day [of] atonement'), a number of activities are customarily performed in preparation for Yom Kippur.
 These activities generally relate to the themes of the holiday, but are forbidden or impractical to do on Yom Kippur itself.

 According to the Talmud, "Yom Kippur does not atone for sins between a person and his fellow until he has appeased his fellow."
 Thus, it is common practice on Erev Yom Kippur to request forgiveness from other individuals for misdeeds one has done to them.
 The Talmud records no less than 14 stories attesting to the importance of the day for repairing relationships with one's spouses, parents, children, coworkers, the poor, and other individuals.
 The day before a major Jewish holiday is often devoted towards preparing for that holiday (as with burning chametz before Passover or obtaining the Four Species before Sukkot); for Yom Kippur, the appropriate preparation is to seek forgiveness from one's fellow man.
 Nevertheless, one should not ask forgiveness if this will cause further harm (for example, by bringing up an insult the victim was unaware of).

 According to halakha, one must eat on Erev Yom Kippur.
-A variety of reasons have been suggested for this requirement, among them:
+A variety of reasons have been suggested for this, among them: